Rui-San/LAPR2_2023_2024/docs/sprintA/us008/01.requirements-engineering/Readme.md

 * **AC2:** The list must contain all vehicles whose current kilometers is within a 5% margin of the next inspection (5% of the check-up frequency).
   * Current vehicle kms ≥ last check-up kms + (0.95×check-up frequency kms)
 * **AC3:** Vehicle's current kilometers, check-up frequency (in kms) and last check done is the necessary data in order to calculate the vehicles to appear on the list.
-* **AC4:** The list must clearly identify the vehicles through: plate number, brand, model and the reason that justified the checkup need.
+* **AC4:** The list must clearly identify the vehicles through: plate number, brand, model and the data that justified the checkup need.
 * **AC5:** If there are no vehicles requiring a check-up, the list should appear empty.

 ### 1.4.
 Found out Dependencies